 The selection is a vignette about Esperanza’s perception of the house on Mango Street.
 Prior to this passage Esperanza has explained that they bought the house (it isn’t a rental).
 The passage above provides insight to Esperanza’s thoughts about the house, which are important for the entire story.
 The reader knows that although the house is their own, it’s not the family’s first choice—Esperanza is grateful but disappointed at heart.
 This vignette exists as a piece of insight for the development of the overall image of life on Mango Street, but it is not a full story itself.

 Here are some examples of vignettes showing defining moments of characters in TV and film.

 The Netflix drama and comedy series Orange is the New Black uses many vignettes for characterization of the female prisoners.
 The vignettes are most notably in the form of flashbacks and capture relative or defining moments in the prisoners’ lives and situations that led to their imprisonment.
 In the show, there is a character and inmate named Suzanne who is also known as “Crazy Eyes” because of her both her erratic behavior and her wide, intense eyes.
-The following clip shows a flashback of her childhood:

 The closing scene of the classic film Planet of the Apes is an excellent example of a vignette, particularly one that provides insight about setting—